apache/creadur-site/README.md

 ### Building the webpage for releases/release candidates

-Generate the webpage from the release tag:
+Generate the webpage from the release tag, e.g. RAT 0.17:

 ```
 $ cd creadur-rat